whatgoodisaroad/departure-deck/README.md

 Fortunately, the skeleton of that proxy could be repurposed into a NextBus proxy (located at controller/nextbus.js) Structurally, these proxies defined an internal set of API points to provide.
 In the code, this set is named `points`.
-These point definitions specify what is not common between API points so that commonalities can be abstracted away, thereby minimizing code reuse.
+These point definitions specify what is specific to an API function so that commonalities can be abstracted away, thereby minimizing code reuse.

 An example such point is quoted below: